 - 1.25 points per $1 spent on all other purchases

-At least on paper, the Amex Aeroplan Reserve card seems to earn more points than the TD Aeroplan VIP.
-Its top earning rate is 3 points per $1 spent on Air Canada, producing a maximum return rate of 6%.
+At least on paper, the American Express Aeroplan Reserve Card card seems to earn more points than the TD Aeroplan Visa Infinite Privilege Card.
+Its top earning rate is 3 points per $1 spent on Air Canada, producing a maximum return rate of 1.6%.

 Value of rewards earned in CAD / money spent in CAD x 100 = rate of return in %

-That’s $6 of Aeroplan points in your pocket for every $100 spent – a whole 2% more than the TD Aeroplan VIP on Air Canada purchases, and 1% more on restaurants.
-But Amex isn’t as widely accepted as Visa, especially internationally, and you can’t earn rewards on purchases you can’t make.
+That's 1.6 Aeroplan points in your pocket for every $100 spent.
+But Amex isn't as widely accepted as Visa, especially internationally, and you can't earn rewards on purchases you can't make.

 American Express benefits

-Besides an unlimited number of Maple Leaf lounge passes, the Amex Aeroplan Reserve includes a complimentary Priority Pass that you can use to enter 1,400+ lounges worldwide for $35 USD per visit.
+In addition to an unlimited number of Maple Leaf lounge passes, the American Express Aeroplan Reserve Card includes a complimentary Priority Pass that you can use to enter 1,400+ lounges worldwide for $35 USD per visit.

 You'll also enjoy 4 exclusive benefits before boarding your flight at Toronto Pearson Airport (YYZ):